dharmaraj-007/19AI550_AI_for_Games/Ex.No11_MiniProject.md

 Check for collisions between bullets and enemies.

-### Output:
-Draw all game objects on the screen.

-Update the display and manage the frame rate.

 5.End Game Conditions: Define conditions for game over (e.g., player colliding with an enemy).

 6.Exit: Clean up and quit Pygame when the game is over.